 Based on a concept conceived by co-founder Jack Dorsey, Twitter originated as an SMS alternative — which explains the 140-character limit initially imposed on the platform.

 Because of Twitter’s unique position in the social media marketing game, B2B lead generation takes an equally unique approach.
-Your character limit on Twitter is now 280, but you still have to take the less is more stance.
-Tweets need to be easily digestible and informative or exciting.
-Think news headlines.
-Your audience wants the highlights.
+Your character limit on Twitter is now 280, and up to 2,400 Tweets can be posted by a single user per day.
+But you still have to take the less is more stance.

 But how do you even get an audience to begin with?